 The Illinois dog bite statute states that “If a dog or other animal, without provocation, attacks, attempts to attack, or injures any person who is peaceably conducting himself or herself in any place where he or she may lawfully be, the owner of such dog or other animal is liable in civil damages to such person for the full amount of the injury proximately caused thereby.”

 We have worked with multiple victims of dog bites throughout Illinois.
 Learn more about two recent cases where our office was retained to represent dog bite victims in a past blog article.
-If you want to speak with an Illinois dog bite attorney about how the Chicago Legal Group can help you for injuries suffered in a dog bite incident, call today at 847-305-4105.
+If you want to speak with a Chicago dog bite attorney about how the Chicago Legal Group can help you for injuries suffered in a dog bite incident, call today at 847-305-4105.

-Obtain a free consultation today with an Illinois dog bite attorney to see how we can help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
+Obtain a free consultation today with a dog bite lawyer to see how we can help you recover compensation for your medical bills, lost wages, pain and suffering, and more.
 Chicago Legal Group – 847-305-4105.